patrickmogul/railway_cron_template/README.md

 NOTIFY_URL=https://ntfy.sh/yourendpoint

 Feel free to customize the endpoint or use your own.
+Throw it all away and do your own python thing!
+This is just a template, enjoy!